 In this seminar, we will plan to discuss the role and scope of how a practitioner such as a pre and post-natal yoga instructor can understand generally what PMADs are, how to recognize symptoms, sensitive ways of broaching the subject if you are concerned (especially since women underrepresent their true experience), trauma-informed care, care for partner/family, and an overview of basic clinical modalities (to understand how a client might be treated).

-The afternoon session will build on the foundation of day one and focus on Baby & Me yoga, which integrates baby into the yoga class.
+The afternoon session will build on the foundation of day one.

 Tying together everything we learned all weekend, students will separate into groups to practice teaching segments of the postnatal yoga class.
 This will give teachers a chance to work through new material with the guidance of Deb and her assistant.